-The Notes will be our unsecured obligations and will rank equally with all of our other existing and future unsecured indebtedness.
-The Notes will be structurally subordinated to secured and unsecured debt of our subsidiaries, which is significant.
-The Notes of each series are a new issue of securities with no established trading market.
+The Notes will be unsecured obligations of AIG and will rank equally with all of our other existing and future unsecured indebtedness, but will be effectively subordinated to our secured limited recourse obligations in respect of repayment of approximately \$9.3 billion, as of August 31, 2011, to the United States Department of the Treasury pursuant to our agreements with the United States Department of the Treasury and other related agreements, to the extent of the assets securing those obligations.
+In addition, the Notes will be structurally subordinated to secured and unsecured debt of our subsidiaries, which is significant.
 We do not intend to apply for listing of the Notes on any securities exchange or for inclusion of the Notes in any automated quotation system.

 Investing in the Notes involves risks.
-Before investing in any Notes offered hereby, you should consider carefully each of the risk factors set forth in "Risk Factors" beginning on page S-5 of this prospectus supplement and Part I, Item 1A. of American International Group, Inc.'s ("AIG") Annual Report on Form 10-K for the fiscal year ended December 31, 2013.
+Before investing in any Notes offered hereby, you should consider carefully each of the risk factors set forth in "Risk Factors" beginning on page S-4 of this prospectus supplement, Item 1A. of Part II of AIG's Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2011 and Item 1A. of Part I of AIG's Annual Report on Form 10-K for the fiscal year ended December 31, 2010.